stewartsmith/drizzle/plugin/json_server/docs/index.rst

    :Type: String
    :Mandatory: No
-   :Default: test
+   :Default: Specified by json_server_schema

    Name of the schema which we are querying.
 The schema must exist.

 .. _json_server_parameters_table: